Boost Your Energy. Improve Your sleep. Maintain Your wellness.

 Use Each Morning for 20-30 Minutes

-Using the Classic Plus is simple, safe, and effective.
+Using the bright light lamp is simple, safe, and effective.
 Use the lamp each morning (close to after you wake up) for 20-30 minutes.
 Sit 12" away from the lamp, with it facing down at you.
 Add it to your morning routine while you read, eat breakfast, or work on a computer.
 You'll feel the effects as the lamp mimics sunlight, resets your circadian rhythm, and gives you the needed boost in your health and wellness.

 Featured by Light Therapy Experts and Influencers

 "This mood light is incredibly useful and often a life changer for seniors who deal with seasonal depression and lack enough sunlight in their life.
 If you live in an area that does not have an ample amount of sunlight or your living conditions do not provide you with that, then this is a great option."

 "Some claim this lamp provides the best combination of function and affordability in the entire Therapy Light space, and we certainly can’t argue.
 It’s unobtrusive and looks great on the desk, and includes a safe, glare-free screen as well as flicker-free bulbs and adjustable stand with flexible angle, so you can project light downward, as recommended by health experts."